brettz9/atyourcommand/README.md

 1. Include pre-sets for opening into WebAppFind (and Firefox) and example like Notepad++
 1. Investigate other applauncher.js aspects for possible types of substitutions?
-1. Ensure filebrowser-enhanced can launch the currently loaded file (optionally with args) by using atyourcommand
+1. Make reference to potential use with filebrowser or filebrowser-enhanced links on the currently loaded file (optionally with args)
+1. AtYourCommand to include HTTPQuery (partial) retrieval of remote content (though delegate partial saving back to webappfind?)
+1. Conditional operator to check whether PUT, HTTPQuery, etc. is supported, and if so, change text sent to command line accordingly (convenience)
+1. Handle file:// URLs and c:\ paths to: expose folder, bare execution on desktop or with web app (without specific executable, args, etc. unless provide a prompt?), e.g., for executables/batch files

 # Possible to-dos